FAQ - Group Dental Insurance

 What is the criteria for selecting dentists to participate in your group dental insurance program?

-Our group dental insurance plans offer coverage for a wide range of quality dentists who are credited and certified by the American Dental Association (ADA) and the Commission on Dental Accreditation (CODA).
+Our group dental insurance plans offer coverage for a wide range of quality in-network dentists who are credited and certified by the American Dental Association (ADA) and the Commission on Dental Accreditation (CODA).
 Your employees are sure to find a highly qualified dentist that is convenient for their needs and location.

 Are there benefits for employees who require special care?